survivejs/react-book/manuscript/05_react_and_flux.md

 We call `bindActions` to map each action to a method by name.
 We trigger the appropriate logic at each method method based on that.
 Finally we connect the Store with Alt using `alt.createStore`.

-Note that assigning a label to a store (`NoteStore` in this case) isn't absolutely required.
-It is a good practice, however, as it protects the code against minification and possible collisions.
+Note that assigning a label to a store (`NoteStore` in this case) isn't required.
+It is a good practice as it protects the code against minification and possible collisions.
 These labels become important when we persist the data.

 ### Implementing `create`